jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=15

-Note, it's the extras of the Industrial Age who complain about everything because they've forgotten they can have fun playing the game of civlization.
+Note, it's the extras of the Industrial Age who complain about everything because they're forgotten they can have fun playing the game of civlization.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to Blockbuster?
 What about flipping through encyclopedia books, or calling a taxi-cab?
 Of course not, and that's a good sign you're already a believer in the Internet Age.

-After all, with today's tools, you can choose your own celebrities.
-Heck, you can be the leader other people celebrate!

 So, lets return to the book and our mission.
 I want you to drop the era of mass-production and Left/Right politics for Techvolution—a new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age.
-I want Main Street to spread their power with #debtfreeliving, #byebyedarthblockbuster, #newlocalbusiness because that's what the mass-collaboration of player god does when we control our society's levers of power.
+I want Main Street to spread their power with #debtfreeliving, #byebyedarthblockbuster, #masscollaboration because that's what player gods do when we control our society's levers of power.

 # Mid Point